The Most Exciting New Theme Park Rides Opening This Year

 San Diego, California

-Named after the park's famous emperor penguins—SeaWorld San Diego is the only place in North America where you can see one—this ride was originally scheduled to open in 2020.
-No date has been given yet for this year's opening, but the floorless coaster will hit 60 mph and contains a 150-foot drop.
+Named after the park's famous emperor penguins—SeaWorld San Diego is the only place in North America where you can see one in person—this coaster was supposed to open back in 2020 but, like many rides, suffered delays due to the pandemic.
+At last, the floorless coaster is finally ready to welcome thrill-seekers.
+It hits 60 mph and has a 150-foot drop.
 It's billed as the "tallest and fastest floorless dive coaster in the state," which is a pretty specific superlative but alluring nonetheless.